-Arizona law allows a subtraction for qualified crop gifts made during 2010 to one or more charitable organizations.
-To take this subtraction, you must be engaged in the business of farming or processing agricultural crops.
-The crop must be grown in Arizona.
-You must make your gift to a charitable organization located in Arizona which is exempt from Arizona income tax.
+Arizona law allows a subtraction for qualified crop gifts made during 2011 to one or more charitable organizations.
+To take this subtraction, all of the following must apply.

+You must be engaged in the business of farming or processing agricultural crops.

+- 2. The crop must be grown in Arizona. - 3.
+You made your gift to a charitable organization located in Arizona that is exempt from Arizona income tax